 Always front and center with a vote of confidence, Peter Gelb told the New York Times, “Natalie is one of the great artists, but she also is somewhat fragile.”
 (The kicker on the story goes like this: ”Ms. De Niese, Mr. Gelb added, will again be available, just in case.”)
 So: does it begin to look to you, cher public, like this Giulio Cesare production may resemble in some ways a ride on the montagnes russes?
 Should Danielle de Niese just go ahead and sublet a flat at The Bel Canto?
 It’s up to you, parterrians, to turn your crowdsourcing skills to the task of predicting the possibly messy course of the next few weeks.
 Read more »

-Tanned, rested and ready to present, La Cieca invites you, the cher public, to select the best, worst and most egregious opera performances of the 2011-2012 season.
-Following an intricate and overly tedious nomination procedure by the parterre blue-ribbon committee, your doyenne has assembled the official Pubie ballots.
-You are invited to vote on your selections after the jump.
-Read more »
+Tanned, rested and ready to present, La Cieca invites you, the cher public, to vote on the best, worst and most egregious opera performances of the 2012-2013 season.

 Now that the retirement of James Levine is basically just a matter of patiently waiting out 18 months of inaction, it’s about time you, the cher public, were heard on the subject of the appointment of a new music director for the Met.
 A couple of polls for you after the jump.